PRODUCTION OF ISS/ISE PACKAGE

 PHASTAR was contracted to assist a global pharmaceutical company with their integrated summary of safety and efficacy for a regulatory submission.
-The work started with assisting the client in defining an integration strategy for approximately 20 phase I studies, 6 phase II studies and their corresponding extension, as well as 3 phase III studies and their long-term follow-up study.
+The work started with assisting the sponsor in defining an integration strategy for approximately 20 phase I studies, six phase II studies and their corresponding extension as well as three phase III studies and their long-term follow-up study.
 It involved defining a set of relevant analyses sets and reporting periods for both safety and efficacy analyses, ahead of writing up the analysis plans for the phase II pooled analyses, and phase II & III pooled analyses.

 Laboratory units were generally inconsistent across studies.
-We had to re-derive lab results in standardized units according to client standards.
+We had to re-derive lab results in standardized units according to sponsor standards.

 Efficacy analyses focused on reporting long-term efficacy results for each study separately.
 We reported a variety of efficacy measures, and had to ensure that the results from the individual studies matched the results that we had produced.
 Time was dedicated to ensuring that our results matched the previously reported study results.